prgaero/prgaero.github.io/project3b.md

 Explain in detail your approach to complete the project, and describe any interesting problems you encountered and/or solutions you implemented.
 You **MUST** include the following details in your writeup:

 - Your report **MUST** be typeset in LaTeX in the IEEE Tran format provided to you in the ``Draft`` folder (Use the same draft folder from P1) and should of a conference quality paper.
-- Present Vicon plots for each trajectory followed along with the estimated 3D window position overlaid on the same plot.
+- Present Vicon plots for each trajectory followed along with the estimated 3D bullseye center position overlaid on the same plot.
 (Show all three views ``X-Y``, ``X-Z`` and ``Y-Z``).
-- Present the output videos for trajectory following along with the window estimates in real-time as ``Outputs/GapFlyt.mp4``.
-Be sure to use appropriate colors to plot the windows in ``rviz``, for eg., blue color for a blue window and so on.
+- Present the output videos for trajectory following along with the 3D bullseye center position estimates in real-time as ``Outputs/Bullseye.mp4``.

 <a name='files'></a>
 ### 4.2.
 File tree and naming

-Your submission on ELMS/Canvas must be a ``zip`` file, following the naming convention ``TeamYourTeamNumber_p3a.zip``.
-If you email ID is ``1``, then the submission file should be named ``Team1_p3a.zip``.
+Your submission on ELMS/Canvas must be a ``zip`` file, following the naming convention ``TeamYourTeamNumber_p3b.zip``.
+If you email ID is ``1``, then the submission file should be named ``Team1_p3b.zip``.
 You can have any helper functions in sub-folders as you wish, be sure to index them using relative paths and if you have command line arguments for your Wrapper codes, make sure to have default values too.
 Please provide detailed instructions on how to run your code in ``README.md`` file.
 Please **DO NOT** include data in your submission.

 ```
 TeamYourTeamNumber_p3a.zip